-It would have been easy to dock our canoes along the bank and hop out to explore the estate on foot, but we had another, more French plan in mind.
+It would have been easy to dock our canoes along the bank and hop out to explore the estate on foot, as most do when touring castles in the Loire Valley.
+But we had another, more French plan in mind.
 After angling the bobbing boats to face the château, we sat back in our seats and grinned as we popped open a bottle of sweet rose—it was almost noon, after all.

 We lazily allowed the slow tide to drift us back through the archways, and after downing both bottles of wine (being sure to raise a glass to the envious crowds waving at us, natch) it was eventually time to bid au revior to Château de Chenonceau and head back down the river.

 Globe Guide explored Château de Chenonceau as part of the #FranceNature challenge, in collaboration with Atout France and Air France.
 As always, hosts have no editorial influence on articles.